Sanjay Mahindru: Flag rank

 Mahindru was promoted to the rank of Rear Admiral in September 2015 and was appointed Flag Officer Submarines (FOSM), the single-point class authority of submarines in India.
 After a year-long stint as FOSM, he took over as the Flag Officer Commanding Maharashtra Naval Area (FOMA).
 As FOMA, he initiated a number of initiatives to improve lives of naval veterans.
 For his tenure as FOMA, he was awarded the Ati Vishisht Seva Medal on 26 January 2018.

 Mahindru subsequently served as the Chief Staff Officer at Headquarters Strategic Forces Command.
 In 2019, he was promoted to the rank of Vice Admiral and appointed Deputy Commander-in-Chief of the Strategic Forces Command.

-On 31 March 2022, he moved to Naval HQ having been appointed Deputy Chief of the Naval Staff succeeding Vice Admiral Ravneet Singh who superannuated.
+On 31 March 2022, he moved to Naval HQ having been appointed Deputy Chief of the Naval Staff (DCNS) succeeding Vice Admiral Ravneet Singh who superannuated.
+He superannuated on 30 September 2023 and handed over charge of DCNS to Vice Admiral Tarun Sobti.

 Awards and decorations

 Mahindru was awarded the Nau Sena Medal (Gallantry) in 2002 and the Ati Vishisht Seva Medal in 2018.